Immunotherapy for colon cancer in Germany

 Immune checkpoint inhibitors are the most studied group of drugs in the immunotherapy of bowel cancer.
 These are monoclonal antibodies that selectively act on specific molecules of the patient's immune cells that normally destroy malignant neoplasms.
 There are several such molecules: PD-1, PD-L1, PD-L2, CTLA-4, TIM-3, BTLA, IDO, and LAG-3.
 Oncologists choose the drug depending on the results of the histological and genetic analysis of the tumor, so it is important to conduct these studies correctly.
 As mentioned above, doctors achieve the highest success rates in people with a high-degree microsatellite instability of the resected tumor.
 After the administration of immune checkpoint inhibitors, the normal activity of a person's anti-cancer immunity is restored.

-Vaccination.
-Cancer vaccines help overcome tumor masking and make it visible to immune killer-cells.
-Several types of vaccines are used for the treatment of colorectal cancer:
+Vaccination for colon cancer.
+Colon cancer vaccines help overcome tumor masking and make it visible to immune killer-cells.
+Several types of colon cancer vaccines are used for the treatment of colorectal cancer:

-1. Autologous vaccines are created from parts of a patient's tumor.
+- Autologous colon cancer vaccines are created from parts of a patient's tumor.
 The tumor antigens in such a vaccine are excellently visible for anti-cancer immunity, and thus a powerful immune response is triggered.
 Unfortunately, these drugs do not work for all people and cause side effects.

-3. Dendritic cell vaccines are the most studied and prescribed type of vaccine, the safety, and efficacy of which have been confirmed in numerous clinical trials.
+- Dendritic cell vaccines are the most studied and prescribed type of vaccination for colon cancer, the safety, and efficacy of which have been confirmed in numerous clinical trials.
 They are created on the basis of tumor material removed during surgery or synthetic tumor components.
-Mature dendritic cells integrate into the natural anti-cancer immunity and significantly increase their activity at all stages of the disease.
+Mature dendritic cells integrate into the natural anti-cancer immunity and significantly increase their activity at at stage one-three and at the advanced cancer stages.
 Vaccines create a stable immunity, which is active several months after the completion of the course of treatment.

 Adoptive cell transfer is an effective technique that involves harvesting a patient's immune cells (T-cells) and training them in the laboratory.
 After laboratory processing is completed, T-cells become more active and numerous, and better recognize cancer cells.
 The trained T-cells are given intravenously to the patient; this procedure does not require hospitalization and does not cause side effects.